sisoe24/Nuke-Tools/README.md

 }
 ```

+> Note: You need to restart vscode after adding new executables.

 ### 1.9.2.
 Network Settings

 If you want to manually connect to a difference NukeServerSocket instance, you can set the `active` key to `true` and add the `host` and `port` keys.